 Recently, as part of the current release of our Leading Yourself Workshop, I released a book review of Gary Keller’s The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results.
 And one of the passages in the book is where Keller explained that the word Priority entered into the English language in the 14th Century.
 It came from the Latin word prior meaning first.
 What surprised me was that it was only made plural in the 20th Century: priorities.
 Think about that.
 To previous generations, to talk about priorities would have been madness.

 In the English language the word "priority" was always singular until the 20th Century.
+I think this is significant.

 I suspect the human brain, and a team, and a project, and even an organisation works better with a priority than it does with priorities.
 Priorities (plural) begin to generate confusion, internal competition for attention and erode focus.